liu-xiaofeng/Objective-Aligned-Multi-Frame-Medical-VQA/README.md

-# ShinkaMed VQA Public-Only

-This is a compact public-only export of the ShinkaMed VQA codebase.
 It keeps only the runnable Python path for MedFrameQA data preparation, direct-answer LoRA training, evaluation, and post-hoc calibration.

 ## What is included